-When Peter Wimmer was born on 17 April 1782, in Somerville Borough, Somerset, New Jersey, United States, his father, Jacob Wimmer II, was 19 and his mother, Jemima Laboyteaux, was 18.
+When Peter Wimmer was born on 17 April 1782, in Somerville, Somerset, New Jersey, United States, his father, Jacob Wimmer III, was 19 and his mother, Jemima Laboyteaux, was 18.
 He married Elizabeth Shirley on 9 April 1803, in Westmoreland, Pennsylvania, United States.
 They were the parents of at least 5 sons and 8 daughters.
-He lived in Salt Lake, Utah, United States for about 10 years.
-He registered for military service in 1857.
-He died on 11 January 1861, in Springville, Utah, Utah, United States, at the age of 78, and was buried in Springville City Cemetery, Springville, Utah, Utah, United States.
+He lived in Nauvoo, Hancock, Illinois, United States in 1839 and Salt Lake, Utah, United States for about 10 years.
+He died in 1864, in Springville, Utah, Utah, United States, at the age of 82, and was buried in Springville City Cemetery, Springville, Utah, Utah, United States.

 Do you know Peter?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account